janderland/fql/docs/index.md

 # Value Encoding

 The directory and tuple layers are responsible for encoding the data elements in the key.
-As for the value, FDB doesn't provide a standard encoding.
+As for the value, Foundation DB doesn't provide a standard encoding.

-FQL provides default value encoding for each of the data elements, as show below.
-The upcoming "options" syntax will allow queries to specify alternative encodings for each data element.
+FQL provides value encodings for each of the data elements.
+A particular encoding can be specified by modifying a data element or type using options.
+When not specified, the element's default encoding is used.
+Below, you can see the supported valued encoding for each type of data element.

 <div>